 We share our experience of setting up, running, analysing and communicating clinical trials that are designed to address multiple questions.

 Sample size calculation is essential to ensure sufficient power to evaluate the effect of a treatment.
 We develop software packages to help calculate the sample size of complex trials.

-These are designs where clusters of individuals are randomised to treatment or control.
-We are developing methods to optimise the design of these trials by minimising the number of clusters and/or measurements required, and also to show new ways to understand these trials.
+Cluster randomised trials are designs where groups of individuals are randomised to treatment or control.
+Our work focuses on how to optimise their design and to show new ways to understand and report these trials.

 Non-inferiority trials explore if a new treatment is as effective as existing treatments.
 We focus on improving the design of non-inferiority trials and provide guidance on how to interpret their results.